zalando/postgres-operator/docs/administrator.md

 ### Standby clusters

-The setup for [standby clusters](user.md#setting-up-a-standby-cluster) is very similar to cloning.
-They can stream from a WAL archive (S3, GCS).
-Like with cloning, if you are using [additional environment variables](#custom-pod-environment-variables) to access your backup location you have to copy those variables and prepend the `STANDBY_` prefix for Spilo to find the backups and WAL files to stream.
+The setup for [standby clusters](user.md#setting-up-a-standby-cluster) is similar to cloning when they stream changes from a WAL archive (S3 or GCS).
+If you are using [additional environment variables](#custom-pod-environment-variables) to access your backup location you have to copy those variables and prepend the `STANDBY_` prefix for Spilo to find the backups and WAL files to stream.